 This tour was wildly different from other chocolate tours I’ve done, but in the best way.
 This tour is led by a Mayan family and shows you the traditional method of making chocolate in the Mayan way.

-It’s super educational.
+It’s quite educational.
 For example, I had no idea that chocolate bars were a relatively new production in Belize.
 The Mayans turned their cacao into a drink, and well, don’t fix what isn’t broken.
 Popular demand led to the production of chocolate bars about ten years ago.
 You’ll be able to try a sample, but here, the focus is on the drink and how it’s made.